DhilipSanjay/AI-ML-DL/DeepLearning.AI TensorFlow Developer/IntroductiontoTensorFlow/README.md

 ### Colab
 - [Horses or Human classifier](https://colab.research.google.com/github/lmoroney/dlaicourse/blob/master/Course%201%20-%20Part%208%20-%20Lesson%202%20-%20Notebook.ipynb)
+    - Using the **RMSprop optimization algorithm** is preferable to **stochastic gradient descent** (SGD), because RMSprop automates learning-rate tuning for us.
+(Other optimizers, such as **Adam** and **Adagrad**, also automatically adapt the learning rate during training, and would work equally well here.
+    - We go from the raw pixels of the images to increasingly abstract and compact representations.
+The representations downstream start highlighting what the network pays attention to, and they show fewer and fewer features being **"activated"**; most are set to zero.
+This is called **"sparsity"**.
+Representation sparsity is a key feature of deep learning.
 - [Horses or Humans with Validation](https://colab.research.google.com/github/lmoroney/dlaicourse/blob/master/Course%201%20-%20Part%208%20-%20Lesson%203%20-%20Notebook.ipynb)
 - [Horses or Humans with Compacting of Images](https://colab.research.google.com/github/lmoroney/dlaicourse/blob/master/Course%201%20-%20Part%208%20-%20Lesson%204%20-%20Notebook.ipynb)